vedro-universe/vedro-docs/docs/tutorial/api/chapter2-data-models.md

 }
 ```

-This will substitute the values using the `%` operator, similar to [printf-style string formatting in Python](https://docs.python.org/3/library/stdtypes.html#printf-style-string-formatting).
+This will substitute the values using the `%` operator, similar to <Link to="https://docs.python.org/3/library/stdtypes.html#printf-style-string-formatting">printf-style string formatting in Python</Link>.
 The result of the substitution will be a refined schema:

 <Tabs>
   <TabItem value="substituted" label="Substituted" default>